BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **0conf risk management**

 Every LSP that accepts 0conf transactions is responsible to do their own risk management. `minimum_onchain_payment_confirmations` and `minimum_fee_for_0conf` are the risk management tools the LSP has.
-The main risk lies in the fact that the client can double spend the onchain payment.
-Opening a 0conf channel is not risky for the LSP anymore if the LSP is sure of the onchain payment.
+The main risk lies in the fact that the client can double spend the on-chain payment.
+Opening a 0conf channel is not risky for the LSP anymore if the LSP is sure of the on-chain payment.

 `minimum_onchain_payment_confirmations` and `minimum_fee_for_0conf` are the best estimations the LSP makes at the time of the order creation.
 These estimations MAY changed over time so the LSP MAY confirm a transaction ealier or later.
 Therefore, the client MUST NOT rely on the LSP confirming the transaction within the given time frame.